catgriffin85/pp4-serenity-escape-spa/README.md

 During testing I found a bug on the Update Appointment page.
 When updating their appointment, users were allowed to book a slot that was already booked by another user.
 This functionality is available in the main book appointment form but not in the update appointment form.
 I updated my code to include a check for an existing appointment and the bug was fixed.

 While testing I realised that when a user has no appointments booked and they click on the My Appointment page there is no messaging to advise there are no appointments to view.
-I updated my code to display messaging based on if the user had an appointment booked.
+I updated my code to display messaging for users who do no have an appointment booked.
 The Leave us a Review button is also disabled if an appointment has not yet been booked.

 Another bug found during testing was an error message that appeared on the My Appointments page if an error was made on the Update Appointment form.
 I felt this would be confusing to a user as they would get a message advising there was an error and then another message just under it advising the change was successful.
 I removed the error message from my code to resolve this.